-In the late r97os and early r98os, a small cadre of researchers led by developmental biologists Eric Wieschaus and Christiane Ni.isslein-Volhard at the European Molecular Biology Laboratory in Heidelberg, Germany, had been using the carcinogen ethyl methanesulfonate to randomly mutate individual Drosophila genes to figure out their function.
+In the late 197os and early 198os, a small cadre of researchers led by developmental biologists Eric Wieschaus and Christiane Nusslein-Volhard at the European Molecular Biology Laboratory in Heidelberg, Germany, used the carcinogen ethyl methanesulfonate to randomly mutate individual Drosophila genes to figure out their function.
 Mutate one gene and maybe nothing observable happens.
 Mutate another and the fly is born with fewer than normal body segments.
 Mutate yet another and the segments’ spatial patterning becomes disrupted.
-The process was kind of like moving into an old house, realizing none of the switches on the fuse box are labeled, and flipping each one on and off in turn to figure out how everything was wired up.
+The process was kind of like moving into an old house, realizing none of the switches on the fuse box were labeled, and flipping each one on and off in turn to figure out how everything was wired up.

-Over the course of a few years, Wieschaus and Nusslein-Volhard identified a handful of genes that played critical roles in determining Drosophila’s body segmentation and patterning.
-Following fly biology protocol, the names they gave these genes were based on physical characteristics of the developing embryos in which the genes had been shut off.
-Mutating the gene hedgehog, or SI-IH, made the embryo look stumpy and covered in bristles.
+Over the course of a few years, Wieschaus and Nusslein-Volhard identified a handful of genes that played critical roles in determining Drosophila‘s body segmentation and patterning.
+Following fly biology protocol, the names they gave these genes were based on the physical characteristics of the developing embryos in which the genes had been shut off.
+Mutating the gene hedgehog, or SHH, made the embryo look stumpy and covered in bristles.
 Mutating patched, or PTCH, caused a patchy appearance.
-Not surprisingly, mutating smoothened, or SMO, gave rise to a smooth, cue ball-like embryo.
+Not surprisingly, mutating smoothened, or SMO, gave rise to a smooth, cue-ball-like embryo.

 How smoothened works on the molecular level

-The key realization by Wieschaus and Nusslein-Volhard’ s team was that hedgehog molecules don’t wander far, so their levels vary by location within the embryo.
-Cells closest to the center of a body segment received a strong signal, and those further away received a weak one.
+The key realization by Wieschaus and Nusslein-Volhard’s team was that hedgehog molecules don’t wander far, so their levels vary by location within the embryo.
+Cells closest to the center of a body segment receive a strong signal, and those farther away receive a weak one.
 This signal strength tells cells where in the developing embryo they are and helps cells decide what to become when the time comes to differentiate into certain body parts.
 This scheme allows hedgehog signaling to effectively drive body segmentation.

 What does this mean for humans?

-While human bodies look vastly different from those of fruit flies, there are striking similarities in how the body plan of both species is laid out.
-And while SMO and the other genes of the hedgehog pathway dictate body segmentation in the fly, they were found to be the driving factors of skin growth in humans.
-The pathway was active, of course, during development, but it also gets activated when skin has been injured to assist in repair functions.
+While human bodies look vastly different from those of fruit flies, there are striking similarities in how the body plans of both species are laid out.
+And while SMO and the other genes of the hedgehog pathway dictate body segmentation in the fly, they have been found to be the driving factors of skin growth in humans.
+The pathway is active, of course, during development, but it also gets activated when skin has been injured, to assist in repair functions.

-Hedgehog signaling has since been found to be responsible for nearly every aspect of development in humans.
-For their part in discovering the hedgehog pathway Nusslein-Volhard and Wieschaus, along with biologist Edward Lewis, accepted the Nobel Prize in Physiology or Medicine in r995.
+Hedgehog signaling has been found to be responsible for nearly every aspect of development in humans.
+For their part in discovering the hedgehog pathway, Nusslein-Volhard and Wieschaus, along with biologist Edward Lewis, accepted the Nobel Prize in Physiology or Medicine in 1995.

 While the influence of the hedgehog pathway was beginning to be fully appreciated, developmental biologists and oncologists realized that a lot of the same cellular machinery active during the body’s development could be responsible for the pervasive, unwanted growth seen in cancer.

-Drugs to treat BCC could theoretically be targeted to any part of the hedgehog pathway, but since it’s biologically easier to deactivate a gene than it is to boost the production of a gene, most treatments have focused on shutting down SMO.
+Drugs to treat BCC could theoretically be targeted to any part of the hedgehog pathway, but since it’s biologically easier to deactivate a gene than to boost its production, most treatments have focused on shutting down SMO.
 Numerous compounds have been able to rein in SMO, causing tumors to shrink dramatically.
-I-lowever, tumor cells mutate much more frequently than do normal cells.
+However, tumor cells mutate much more frequently than do normal cells.
 Drugs essentially have no affect on SMO once it mutates, so in many cases cancer will eventually return.